 The LGBTQ Resource Center

 The LGBTQ Resource Center serves lesbian, gay, bisexual, transgender, queer and questioning members of the Georgetown community, and is the first Center of its kind at a Catholic/Jesuit institution in the country.
 The LGBTQ Resource Center partners with CSJ on the LGBTQ Youth Homelessness Alternative Break Program immersion and on programming related to LGBTQ rights and justice issues.

 The Women's Center supports, educates, and empowers women of all cultures, races, sexual orientations, genders, and ages, providing a safe environment while respecting all facet's of women's abilities, spirituality, and difference.
 The Women's Center partners with CSJ on programs and events related to women's justice issues throughout the academic year.

-The Division of Academic and Student Affairs at the School of Foreign Service in Doha, Qatar has collaborated with CSJ on projects related to the Jesuit Universities Humanitarian Action Network (JUHAN) as well as on three cross-campus service and social justice immersion trips, most recently to the US/Mexico border in May 2014.
+The Division of Academic and Student Affairs at Georgetown University in Qatar has collaborated with CSJ on projects related to the Jesuit Universities Humanitarian Action Network (JUHAN) as well as on three cross-campus service and social justice immersion trips, most recently to the US/Mexico border in May 2014.

 If you are a campus partner who wants to be added to or removed from this page, or if you have feedback or questions, please contact firstname.lastname@example.org.